 Action # Title Description Total Funds Contributing 02.01 Instructional Technology Access 02.01: Provide upgraded computers that work in the computer labs and other classroom technology in designated classrooms i.e. yearbook and new teacher computers.
-Maintain new laptops purchased for each student so that each student has one.
-These devices shall be available so that all students can have secure access to the LEA's distance learning instruction. \$25,000.00 No 02.02 MTSS 02.02: Continue to develop the MTSS tiered intervention system for all students (K-12) in need of strategic or intensive academic, behavioral (PBIS), and social emotional interventions.
-The academic interventions will include both ELA and Math and will comply with SBE time recommendations.
-(PD Plan) \$2,000.00 No 02.03 ASES Program 02.03: Provide funding to run the ASES program to support student academic achievement and social-emotional success including, tutors, supplies, and transportation The LEA will continue to provide for the after school program to support students who may be falling behind with additional earning opportunities. \$48,775.00 No 02.04 Digital Learning Platforms 02.04: Purchase Zoom, Seesaw, Canvas, Canvas, Kahoot, Odyssey, Khan Academy, and Microsoft Teams licenses for delivery of online curriculum These platforms will be licensed to provide both synchronous and asynchronous learning and with the idea that they can continue to be used once the transition to in person instruction is complete. \$98,387.00 No 02.05 Professional Development 02.05: Provide professional development to enhance existing systems of student support by integrating goals for SEL practices within universal, targeted, and intensive behavioral approaches, strengthening the MTSS Framework currently in practice. \$98,387.00 No
+Maintain new laptops and replace them on a maximum 5 year cycle. \$30,000.00 No 02.02 MTSS 02.02: Continue to develop the MTSS tiered intervention system for all students (K-12) in need of strategic or intensive behavioral and social emotional interventions. \$2,000.00 No 02.03 ASES Program 02.03: Provide funding to run the ASES program to support student academic achievement and social-emotional success including, tutors, supplies, and transportation The LEA will continue to provide for the after school program to support students who may be falling behind with additional earning opportunities. \$47,815.00 No 02.04 Digital Learning Platforms 02.04: Purchase Zoom, Canvas, Kahoot, Odyssey and Microsoft Teams licenses for delivery of online curriculum.
+These platforms will be licensed to provide both synchronous and asynchronous learning. \$97,670.00 No

-02.06 Athletic Programs 02.06: Provide funding for athletic programs. (transportation, fees, equipment, uniforms, coaches and A.D. stipends, etc.) \$20,309.00 No 02.07 Socialization Activities 02.07: Continue to provide socialization and school connectedness activities like dances, parties, community service projects to assist students in building leadership opportunities and social skills \$500.00 No
+02.05 Professional Development 02.05: Provide professional development to enhance existing systems of student support by integrating goals for SEL practices within universal, targeted, and intensive behavioral approaches, strengthening the MTSS Framework currently in practice. \$97,670.00 No 02.06 Athletic Programs 02.06: Provide funding for athletic programs. (transportation, fees, equipment, uniforms, football field maintenance, awards ceremonies, coaches and A.D. stipends, etc.) \$16,941.00 No 02.07 Socialization Activities 02.07: Continue to provide socialization and school connectedness activities like dances, parties, community service projects to assist students in building leadership opportunities and social skills \$500.00 No 02.08 Attendance 02.08: Improve the attendance rate and reduce chronic absenteeism by: ensuring that the Attendance and Student Study Tearn staff will meet monthly to review attendance data, identify chronic absentees, work with families to improve attendance and create referral process to SARB. \$0.00 No

-Goal Analysis for 2021-22
+Goal Analysis for 2022-23